CRJFisher/career-agent/backlog/tasks/task-11 - Implement-GapAnalysisNode.md

 ## Implementation Plan

-1. Create GapAnalysisNode class with Node interface\n2.
-Implement prep() to load assessed mappings and requirements\n3.
-Identify gaps: must-haves with LOW strength or missing evidence\n4.
-Design mitigation prompt template\n5.
-For each gap, call LLM to generate mitigation strategy\n6.
-Focus on transferable skills and growth potential\n7.
-Save final mapping to shared store\n8.
-Save gaps list with mitigation strategies
+1. Create GapAnalysisNode class with Node interface
+2. Implement prep() to load assessed mappings and requirements
+3. Identify gaps: must-haves with LOW strength or missing evidence
+4. Design mitigation prompt template
+5. For each gap, call LLM to generate mitigation strategy
+6. Focus on transferable skills and growth potential
+7. Save final mapping to shared store
+8. Save gaps list with mitigation strategies